moinku07/iOSLikeFlip/README.md

 There you go.
 You can now successfully animate your card layout like iOS Flip.
 You can contribute if you have simplier solution than mine.

-Thanks a lot for reading so far.
+Thanks a lot.
+Happy Coding!
+Moin